Reach2sudharsan/Sentiment-Analysis-of-Food-Insecurity/README.md

 <img src="figures/model_pics/BiLSTM_model.png" width=500, height=400>

 ###
-I trained this model with the IMDb data and tested it with the Food Insecurity Twitter data.
+Using transfer learning, I trained this model with the IMDb data and tested it with the Food Insecurity Twitter data.

 ## Full Published Paper link